-The EU supported the civil society through PROCEMA programme, which included activities focused on gender equality.
+The EU supported the civil society through PROCEMA programme (Programme de Consolidation de l'Etat et du Monde Associatif), which included activities focused on gender equality.

-5. Multilateral context: Togo has been re-elected to the Human Rights Council for a two years mandate (2018-2020).
+5. Multilateral context:

+Togo has been re-elected to the Human Rights Council (HRC) for a mandate of two years (2018-2020).